ash-krish/Assignment1/software_plan.md

  c) User friendly error message displayed for invalid inputs.

 2. Cart and final costs:
 a) The cart shows the user's final order, total price by compiling and displaying all the dishes across cuisines that the user chose.
 This feature was developed with the help of creating an empty array variable which keeps appending user's input as they order.
-The total price of the order is obtained by defining methods to get price of single dish and another method to get the price of all the dishes ordered.
+The total price of the order is obtained by creating variables and defining methods to get price of single dish and another method to get the price of all the dishes ordered.

 3. Delivery time:
 a) The delivery time is given to the user based on the total items ordered.
 It is calculated by writing conditions using comparison operators between number of items and the minutes taken to deliver.